IDWeek consists of the following session types:

 Caroline B. Hall Lectureship

-There will be two plenary sessions: a special plenary session in the afternoon on Wednesday, October 4, and a closing plenary session the morning on Sunday, October 8.
+There will be two plenary sessions: an opening plenary session in the afternoon on Wednesday and a closing plenary session on Sunday morning.
 Plenary sessions will feature leading experts in a variety of fields within the infectious diseases specialty.
 Experts will share lessons learned based on experience and stories in their respective fields.